-SAN DIEGO – The San Ysidro School District board voted Thursday to fire Smythe Elementary principal despite the community's plea to keep him in place.
+SAN DIEGO – The San Ysidro School District board voted Thursday to remove Smythe Elementary principal from his duties despite the community's plea to keep him in place.

-Principal Dr. Joel Tapia was fired by the San Ysidro school board after an undisclosed complaint resurfaced regarding his past employment.
+Principal Dr. Joel Tapia was removed from his duties by the San Ysidro school board after an undisclosed complaint resurfaced regarding his past employment.
 The young principal was placed on leave from the school three weeks ago pending an investigation.

 "The San Ysidro School District values our students and staff.
 Personnel issues are confidential.
 That said, any staffing changes we make are based on what is best for students.
 We are working with parents to ensure they know we are listening," Interim Superintendent Mary Willis stated.